James Hall (historian): Local historian

 According to Walter Hall, his father's interest in local history was kindled in the early 1870s by Thomas Bolton (died 1877), a Nantwich boot-and-shoe manufacturer whose tales of Nantwich in the first half of the century piqued Hall's interest.
 His first publication was a Christmas tale, written for Bolton, which appeared under the pseudonym "Peter Plover".
-While living at Willaston, he also became a friend of the antiquary John Parsons Earwaker, FSA, the first volume of whose history of East Cheshire appeared in 1877.
+While living at Willaston, he also became a friend of the antiquary John Parsons Earwaker, the first volume of whose history of East Cheshire appeared in 1877.

 Hall started work on his history of Nantwich in the mid-1870s; it took nearly a decade to complete.
 The research included many visits to churches to document their architecture and to transcribe church registers and memorial inscriptions; he also consulted many library collections, travelling as far afield as Oxford and London.
 The text was finished on 10 December 1883, the 300th anniversary of the Great Fire of 1583 that destroyed much of the town.
 The manuscript ran to 1154 foolscap sheets; indexing it took a further month.
 Walter Hall states that shortly after the book's publication, the Society of Antiquaries offered to confer its fellowship on Hall, but his father declined the honour.